Kevin M. Gilbride: Early life

 Born in Springfield, Massachusetts, Kevin M. Gilbride is the son of former New York Giants offensive coordinator Kevin Bernard Gilbride.
 Kevin M. graduated from Bishop Kenny High School in Jacksonville, Florida in 1998.
 He played football, baseball, and basketball in high school.

-Gilbride enrolled in Brigham Young University (BYU) in 1998 and redshirted his freshman year.
-He played in BYU's spring 1999 game but transferred to the University of Hawaii.
+Gilbride enrolled in Brigham Young University in 1998 and redshirted his freshman year.
+He played in BYU's spring 1999 game but transferred to the University of Hawaii shortly after.
 As a sophomore at Hawaii in 2000, Gilbride was a backup quarterback who played on special teams.
 Gilbride also played on the Hawaii Rainbow Warriors baseball team from 2000 to 2002 as an outfielder.
 Gilbride graduated from Hawaii in 2003 with a degree in communications.